-Document name: NEMO NEMO Living Labs use cases evaluation results - Initial version 85 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case Page: 85 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final

 During M30 a complete set of Pre-Trial tests were performed at the Hellenic Cosmos Culture center of the Foundation of the Hellenic World.
 The tests were performed by FHW and MAG and were carried out with a local environment setup with components mainly being located on the Edge.